March 31, 2021

 If I’m washing tile floors and have grout that needs a little more of a deep cleaning, I work in sections with a grout brush, hot water and dish or castile soap and a little sprinkle of Oxygen Whitener.
 Then I wash the floors after giving them a good scrub.

-This is the mop/bucket system I have – it looks like it’s not available in the blue, but this is the same one, just in green.
-It works really well and has a small storage footprint.
+This is similar to mop/bucket system I have – iit works really well and has a small storage footprint.
 To wring it out you just flip a clip on the handle and put it in the metal side and spin.
 Easy peasy.

 Looking for more Cleaning Inspiration?